MarkEdmondson1234/appengine-rstudio/README.md

 Appengine is a managed compute service that recently started to [support Docker environments that can run any code](https://cloud.google.com/appengine/docs/flexible/).
 This is a demo of deploying R.

-Appengine offers benefits such as a free tier and auto scaling that turns off the instance when you are not using it.
+Appengine offers benefits such as auto scaling that turns off the instance when you are not using it.
 It reboots upon request of the application URL.

 I wouldn't keep any data on the instance, but with the use of [Google Cloud Storage](https://github.com/cloudyr/googleCloudStorageR) you can preserve state.